rorygleeson/Pycom-LoPy-Pytrack-TheThingsNetwork-HTTP/LoPy code/README.md

 Step 4: Upload the files to the LopY, do not forget to upload the library files, and the pycoproc.py should go in main directory.

-Note: The file is used to configure TTN server HTTP integration, paste this into TTN HTTP payload formats custom decoder window.
+Note: The file TTNDecoder.txt is used to configure TTN server HTTP integration, paste this into the TTN HTTP payload formats custom decoder window.